Riedel (glass manufacturer): Year 1888

 The company was greatly honoured in 1888, when it was invited to be one of only seven glass factories in the Austro-Hungarian Empire to participate in the Exhibition of the Emperor's 40th Jubilee in Vienna.
 The Riedels were awarded medals for their lavishly decorated glass and seed beads.
-On September 26, 1888, the Emperor bestowed the Knight's Cross of the Order of Emperor Franz Joseph I on Josef Riedel the elder.
+On September 26, 1888, the Emperor bestowed the Knight's Cross of the Order of Emperor Franz Joseph I on Josef Riedel.

-At the exhibition, the Viennese specialist journal Centrallblatt focussed on Jos.
-Riedel's coloured glass, which often appeared with decorative metal details.
+At the exhibition, the Viennese specialist journal Centrallblatt focused on Joseph Riedel's coloured glass, which often appeared with decorative metal details.
 The magazine called the Riedel designs "truly special works of art".

 Not every department of the business was prospering.
 Riedel's coal mining was closed that year.

 Year 1889

-At the age of 27 Josef Jr. visited the World Exhibition in Paris (where Gustave Eiffel inaugurated the tower).
+At the age of 27, Josef Jr. visited the World Exhibition in Paris (where Gustave Eiffel inaugurated the tower).
 At the exhibition he noticed that all the electric lamps on display featured only metal shades.
 He immediately seized the opportunity.
 The first glass lampshades to come out of the Riedel factories were shaped like bowls and flowers, and they instantly became an important part of the company's repertory.

-Final Years
+Final years

 On 24 April 1894, Josef died in his villa in Polaun after a short illness.
 He left behind six working glassworks, two glass finishing and decorating factories, a glass bead factory, a bronze foundry, and two textile mills.

 In 1894, the group of companies represented half of the state's entire revenue from the Polaun region and employed 1,250 people (350 in the glassworks, 900 in the textile plants).

-Josef Riedel the elder was named Glass King of the Iser Mountains and in 1888, he was decorated with the papal Order of Pro Ecclesia et Pontifice.
+Josef Riedel was named Glass King of the Iser Mountains and in 1888, he was decorated with the papal Order of Pro Ecclesia et Pontifice.
 He was an honorary citizen of Wiesenthal an der Neisse as he had given the village land on which to build a church in 1880, and was an honorary citizen of Franzensbad (1858).
 He was also a member of the Reichenberg Chamber of Commerce, a member of the Committee of the District Office in Tannwald, an honorary curator of the Museum of Northern Bohemia in Reichenberg: the oldest institution celebrating industrial arts in the Czech Republic today and an honorary member of the sixteen other associations in the Iser Mountains and beyond.